turquoiseowl/i18n/README.md

   </appSettings>
 ```

-Finally, certain behaviours of i18n may be altered at runtime on application startup.
+Certain behaviours of i18n may be altered at runtime on application startup.
 The following
 code shows the most common options:

 ```csharp